Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ~~~~~

 ### Names of global variables

 It is strongly recommended to avoid defining any global variables.
-However, as soon as global variable is necessary, the following rule applies.
-Global variable name should be prefixed by the name of a class or a package where it is defined followed with '_my'.
+However, as soon as a global variable is necessary, its name should be prefixed by the name of a class or a package where it is defined followed with *_my*.

 See the following examples: